 Contrary to this description, Fika is not seen as a form of procrastination.
 In fact, Swedes credit Fika as the key to their societal success in innovation and creativity and see it as a time for a necessary reset during the work or school day.

 I know what you are going to say, “Why are you recommending a sort-of whole wheat cracker?”
-Because this bread is a Swedish pantry-staple and a key ingredient for the Swedish-signature open-faced sandwiches, which as a student, who is on a tight budget, you will be eating on a daily basis.
+Because this bread is a Swedish pantry-staple and a key ingredient for the Swedish-signature open-faced sandwiches, and because you're about to be a student on a tight budget, you might be eating this on a daily basis.

 If you have signed up to spend the spring semester in Sweden, you will be greeted by minimal sunlight and long winter nights, which are quickly made-up for by the fact that you are in Sweden for Semla season.